Korpie15/FozPrints/README.md

    - Copy the **Storefront API access token**

 3. **Add Products to Your Store**:
-   - Add Subaru Forester parts in your Shopify admin
+   - Add your products in your Shopify admin
    - Include good images, descriptions, and prices

 ### 3. Environment Variables